TannerHamilton123/TannerHamilton123.github.io/about.md

 ---
-layout: default
+layout: page
-title: About Me
+title: Portfolio Projects
+permalink: /projects/
 ---

-# Hi, I'm Tanner Hamilton!
+Here are the projects I've worked on...